-Most people I know have either never heard of coaching or are simply unfamiliar with what eshey could gain from coaching.
-Unfortunately, there really isn’t one central place to go for objective information about what coaching is, how to find the right coach for you, and how it all works.
-So I’ve put together this list of FAQs to help you sort through the basics of coaching and more specifics related to the career consulting I provide to my clients.
+Most people I know have either never heard of coaching or are simply unfamiliar with what they could gain from coaching.
+Unfortunately, finding clear information about what coaching is, how to find the right coach, and how it all works is difficult.
+So I’ve put together this list of FAQs to help you sort through the basics of coaching and the career consulting I provide to my clients.

 Infographic by swrightcreative